-But for now, I thought I’d share the first two customizations I made to the Canon 6D before snapping any photos.
+When I get a new camera, the first setting I tweak is Focus Point Selection.
 Good focus is nearly impossible for me without these settings.

 The terminology related to focusing can be difficult to understand, especially if you are reading your manual trying to figure out what to change.
 Although we often consider the word “auto” to be bad when it relates to our cameras, AutoFocus is a good type of Auto.
 The opposite of AutoFocus is manual focus, meaning that you spin the dial on your lens to find focus – that’s the old fashioned way, right?

-Rather than manual focus, what you want to look for in your camera books is manual AF Point Selection.
+Rather than manual focus, what you want to look for in your camera books is manual Auto Focus Point Selection.
 This means that the camera is still auto focusing, but you tell it what to focus on by choosing the AF point.

-On the 6D, you change the settings to manual AF Section like this:
+On the Canon 6D, you change the settings to manual AF Section like this:

 - Press the Quick Control button to go to the Quick Menu.